telerik/winforms-docs/telerik-presentation-framework/export-renderers/spreadstreamexportrenderer.md

 Occurs when a new worksheet is created.It is suitable to set the columns width or rows at the document begging or insert cells before the firs column.

+>note If this event is used the columns width would not be taken from the grid and you may want to explicitly set it.

 #### Adding a Header Row.

 {{source=..\SamplesCS\GridView\ExportingData\SpreadStreamExportCode.cs region=WorksheetCreated}}